Sporting boss weighs up Champions League chances: it’s going to be tough | OneFootball

 Article image:Sporting boss weighs up Champions League chances: it’s going to be tough

-Micael Sequeira, coach of the Sporting women's football team, highlighted the challenges his team will face in the third qualifying phase of the Champions League.
-The lionesses will face Roma next Thursday, September 11, in a round played over two matches, and the Portuguese coach, aware of the obstacles, believes it is possible to overcome the Italians - despite not being able to count on several important players.
+Micael Sequeira, coach of the Sporting women's football team, highlighted the difficulties his team will encounter in the third qualifying phase of the Champions League.
+The lionesses will face Roma next Thursday, September 11, in a round contested over two matches, and the Portuguese coach, aware of the obstacles, believes it is possible to overcome the Italians - despite not being able to count on several important players.

 OneFootball Videos

-"Facing a team of this magnitude, it would be mentally of tremendous impact.
+"Facing a team of this magnitude would have a tremendous mental impact.
 It will be very difficult, but not impossible.
-We will try to be happy.
-It would be a deserved reward for the players and the staff, for the work done in this long pre-season", he further explained about the importance a possible victory would have.
+We will seek to be happy.
+It would be a well-deserved reward for the players and the staff for the work done in this long pre-season", he explained further, regarding the importance a possible victory would have.

 He concluded with another reflection on the opportunity Sporting has: "We have never achieved this before.
-For Portugal, it would also be fantastic to eliminate an Italian team and to be present at this stage would be a positive sign for the growth of women's football in the country and for the National Team itself.
-For this group and for the Club, it would be fantastic".
+For Portugal, it would also be fantastic to eliminate an Italian team and make it to this stage, which would be a positive sign for the growth of women's football in the country and for the National Team itself.
+For this group and the Club, it would be fantastic".

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇵🇹 here.